 An Action Alert from CARP: The Coalition Against the Rockaway Pipeline (www.carpny.org

-FERC (the Federal Energy Regulatory Commission) is accepting comments on the Rockaway Lateral Delivery Project.
-Please make a comment, and help us to Keep Radioactive Radon Gas out of our kitchens!
+The Federal Energy Regulatory Commission (FERC) is accepting comments on the Rockaway Lateral Delivery Project.
+Please make a comment, and help us to fight hydrofracking and climate change, which will be exacerbated by this project.

 Plans for this pipeline are currently under review by FERC, which has issued a draft Environmental Impact Statement (dEIS) on the project.

 The public can make comments on the Rockaway Lateral Delivery Project (Docket No. CP13-36-000) until 5:00pm on December 9th.
 (Scroll down for information on how to submit comments to FERC)